albertomenen/openChat/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+IMPORTANT: So far you have to create as well the port 3001 to check if the system is working.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.